You’ll want to be sure you ask all the right questions when you consider borrowing an alternative loan.

 - Is a co-signer required?
 Does the co-signer have to be creditworthy?

-- What are the enrollment requirements (undergraduate, graduate; full or part time; in degree program or just taking courses)?
+- What are the enrollment requirements (undergraduate, graduate; full or part-time; in a degree program or just taking courses)?

 - Are there any other eligibility requirements that could affect the student (citizenship, for past or just current bills)?